umee-network/docs/docs/users/getting-started/creating-wallet.md

 #### Go to [keplr.app](https://www.keplr.app/) and select "Install Keplr for Chrome."

-> The correct URL for the official Keplr website is "[https://www.keplr.app](https://www.keplr.app/)"

 > Keplr is an interchain, IBC-enabled wallet, which means it can also serve as your wallet for several other blockchains in the Cosmos ecosystem and beyond.

 ![](/bg/umee-wallet-1.png)